Frequently Asked Questions about Teaching Abroad

 Do you need TEFL certification to teach abroad?Click to Open

 The answer depends on where you’re going.

-Our Teach Abroad programs in Chile, China, Czech Republic, Morocco, South Korea, and Vietnam all include CIEE’s 150 hour online TEFL course as a built-in feature, to meet employer and visa requirements.
+Our Teach Abroad programs in Chile and South Korea both include CIEE’s 150 hour online TEFL course as a built-in feature, to meet employer and visa requirements.
 There’s no extra fee, and no need to start a separate TEFL application – you will complete the training in the months leading up to your departure date.